Jewellery Classes

 What you will learn

-Here is a list of the skills that are developed during the 5 Core Module program.
+Here is a list of the skills that are developed during the program.
 Each of these are at beginner level and true mastery requires dedicated practice.
 Your muscles will be learning new things they haven't done before, and you will need to repeat these actions again and again in order to solidify them and become really good at it.
 This takes time.

 You will learn how to melt and cast your own metal into an ingot for rolling;